 The Back button on Oculus Go only supports the functionality of

 GetUp() as the Back button only reports a change in status during the frame that the button is released.
 This button does not report a change in status when pressed.

 The primary usage of OVRInput is to access controller input state through

-GetDown()queries if a control was pressed this frame.
+GetDown()queries if a controller was pressed this frame.

-GetUp()queries if a control was released this frame.
+GetUp()queries if a controller was released this frame.

-For Go Controllers, the user interface of your VR experience should follow these natural scrolling and swiping gestures:
+For Oculus Go controllers, the user interface of your VR experience should follow these natural scrolling and swiping gestures: